 Because of resonance, hydroxyquinones behave like quinones with electron-donating groups, making these slightly less electrophilic (although still quite reactive).
 When naming these compounds, the position of the hydroxyl groups is indicated by a number, and the total number of hydroxyl groups (if there is more than one) is indicated by a prefix (such as di-, or tri-) with the substituent name hydroxy-.
 Several examples are shown in Figure 5.15.

-(a) Tetrahydroxybenzoquinone; (b) 5-hydroxynaphthoquinone; (c) 1,2-dihydroxyanthraquinone.
+Figure 5.15 Three Examples of Hydroxyquinones (a) Tetrahydroxybenzoquinone; (b) 5-hydroxynaphthoquinone; (c) 1,2-dihydroxyanthraquinone.